giulio-ricchelli-porini/porini-aicc-github-starter-course/README.md

     * By using the integrated "Source Control" tab in VSCode, write a commit message and commit your changes
     * Push your changes to the "main" branch through the same tab

+You completed the assignment!
+Please notify us when you have done!

 ## Resources
 * [A short video explaining what GitHub is](https://www.youtube.com/watch?v=w3jLJU7DT5E&feature=youtu.be)
 * [Git and GitHub learning resources](https://docs.github.com/en/github/getting-started-with-github/git-and-github-learning-resources)